virtru/encrypt-decrypt-demo/README.md

 You'll be taken to the demo's login screen.
 Click 'Start', and log in with your Google, Outlook or Office365 account.
 If you have neither, you can enter your email address to receive a 8-digit code, e.g., `V-12345678`.

-Once logged in, you should see two drag and drop areas for encrypting and decrypting TDF3 files.
+Once logged in, you should see two drag and drop areas for encrypting and decrypting TDF files.

 ## Encrypting and Decrypting Files